sbb-design-systems/design-system-webapp-documentation/documentation/components/chip/chip-en.md

 * If a chip is too long for the viewport because of the text, the text is shortened with “…”.
 * The input chips are shown in a [text field](https://digital.sbb.ch/en/webapps/components/textfiled).
 This can also be multi-line depending on the number of chips and available space.
 * The chips in the textfield can be deleted by using backspace.
+* The chips can be generated via ‘autocomplete’ selection or with free text depending on the use case.

 ## 4. Variants and statuses
 The component has the following statuses: